Martial arts film: 1970s, 1980s, and 1990s

-Martial arts films have been produced all over the world, but the genre has been dominated by Hong Kong action cinema, peaking from 1971 with the rise of Bruce Lee until the mid-1990s with a general decline in the industry, until it was revived close to the 2000s.
+Asian and American kung fu movies parted ways at this point.
+In America, kung fu movies raced for the bottom, the rails greased with an endless supply of shoddy Bruceploitation shlock and increasing levels of grimdark ultraviolence.
+In Hong Kong, an upwardly mobile population, partying under a non-stop money shower thanks to an economic boom, wanted contemporary dramas and their kung fu served with a side of comedy.

-Other notable figures in the genre include Jackie Chan, Jet Li, Sammo Hung, Yuen Biao, Donnie Yen, and Hwang Jang-lee.
+Other notable figures in the genre include Gordon Liu, Cynthia Rothrock, Jet Li, Sammo Hung, Yuen Biao, Donnie Yen, and Hwang Jang-lee.
 Sonny Chiba, Etsuko Shihomi, and Hiroyuki Sanada starred in numerous karate and jidaigeki films from Japan during the 1970s and early 1980s.
 Hollywood has also participated in the genre with actors such as Chuck Norris, Sho Kosugi, Jean-Claude Van Damme, Steven Seagal, Brandon Lee (son of Bruce Lee), Wesley Snipes, Gary Daniels, Mark Dacascos, and Jason Statham.

+The Karate Kid (1984), a coming-of-age drama, represented an alternative type of martial arts film that emphasizes humanistic values more than combat.

 According to the American Film Institute, the success of Bloodsport (1988), starring Van Damme, helped the resurgence of the martial arts film genre in the United States.
 According to Van Damme, the film "helped give the martial arts genre a boost but also foretold certain things like the Ultimate Fighting Championship and the idea of pitting different styles against each other."

+There was a general decline in the industry, until it was revived close to the 2000s.
+The Matrix (1999), whose fight scenes were choreographed by Hong Kong fight choreographer Yuen Woo-ping, is considered revolutionary in American cinema for raising the standard of fight scenes in Western cinema.

+21st century

+Crouching Tiger Hidden Dragon (2000), a critical and financial success, restored prestige to martial arts films.
 In the 2000s, Thailand's film industry became an international force in the genre with the films of Tony Jaa and the cinema of Vietnam followed suit with The Rebel (2007) and Clash (2009).
 In more recent years, the Indonesian film industry has offered Merantau (2009) and The Raid: Redemption (2011).

 The Middle East has also participated in the genre with actors such as Youssef Mansour who became famous in the 1990s for his Egyptian films that relied on martial arts.

 Women have also played key roles in the genre, including such actresses as Cheng Pei-pei, Michelle Yeoh, Angela Mao, Zhang Ziyi, Josephine Siao, Cynthia Rothrock, and Kuo Hsiao-Chuang.
 In addition, western animation has ventured into the genre with the most successful effort being the internationally hailed DreamWorks Animation film franchise Kung Fu Panda, starring Jack Black and Angelina Jolie.

-The Matrix (1999), whose fight scenes were choreographed by Hong Kong fight choreographer Yuen Woo-ping, is considered revolutionary in American cinema for raising the standard of fight scenes in Western cinema.